dotrongnhan/abac-gogo/docs/USER_BASED_ABAC_REFACTOR.md

    - Service-to-service authentication
    - API key authentication (future)

-3. **Maintain full backward compatibility**
+3. **Clean migration to Subject interface**
-   - Existing policies continue to work
+   - Existing policies continue to work with new Subject abstraction
-   - Legacy Subject model still supported
+   - All legacy SubjectID references removed
-   - Gradual migration path
+   - Clean, production-ready codebase

 ### Design Decisions

 ✅ **KEEP**: Subject as an abstraction interface
 ✅ **NEW**: UserSubject implements Subject from relational data
 ✅ **FUTURE**: ServiceSubject for microservices
-✅ **BACKWARD**: Legacy Subject table still works
+✅ **CLEANED**: All legacy SubjectID code removed (Oct 30, 2025)

 ---